 Although Summer is a time for relaxing and having fun, it also needs to be a time to stay engaged with reading, writing, and math to prevent the loss of skills during this time.
 A recent article in the Washington Post talks about ways in which you can help your child with the dreaded “summer slide” in reading to keep them moving forward to the Fall with momentum.
 There are some really great ideas in this article to make reading fun and a great family activity.

-Additionally, your child can access iReady reading and math lessons through the summer until August 16th, 2019.
-Students finished up their Spring assessments in May and June so there will be new lessons waiting for them.
-We would recommend that your child participate in 45 minutes per week in reading and 45 minutes per week in math to keep their skills moving forward.
+Please note that you cannot access iReady reading and math lessons at this time.
 From August 17th thru the first day of school, important data and rosters will be updated and lessons will not be available to students for a couple of weeks.
 Student Data from lessons completed, time on task, and standards passed & not passed will be used in the Fall.
 Please check with your child's teacher if you have questions regarding iReady Instruction at home.

 Here’s a few more ideas that you can put into action to support your child’s learning throughout the summer: